eohjelle/MCTS-playground/README.md

 # MCTS Playground

-MCTS Playground is a modular Python framework for researching AlphaZero-style algorithms and other Monte Carlo Tree Search techniques.
+MCTS Playground is an educational modular Python framework for AlphaZero-style algorithms and other Monte Carlo Tree Search techniques.
 It ships with ready-to-use game environments, configurable search components, and utilities for running full training pipelines.

 ## Overview